 If you are staying in Dublin and don’t have much time, visit the Wicklow mountains located just south of Dublin – it’s a great day trip out of Dublin.

 Glendalough is the most popular spot, and there are many nice and easy walks around the lake.

 If you are not into mountains, you can still enjoy plenty of beautiful coastal walks offering stunning views.

 The main challenge when walking or hiking in Ireland is not the difficulty, it’s the weather.

 It can change very quickly, so make sure you always have the waterproof gear and enough water and snacks with you.

-Unfortunately, many trails are not very well signed so it’s a good idea to familiarize yourself with the path before you go.
+Unfortunately, many trails are not very well signed so it’s a good idea to familiarize yourself with the path online before you go.

 Saint Patrick’s Day

 Even if you haven’t been to Ireland before, the chances are that you have already heard about Saint Patrick’s Day.